snorkel-team/website/_use_cases/01_spam_tutorial.md

 In this tutorial, we will walk through the process of using Snorkel to build a training set for classifying YouTube comments as spam or not spam.
 The goal of this tutorial is to illustrate the basic components and concepts of Snorkel in a simple way, but also to dive into the actual process of iteratively developing real applications in Snorkel.

+**Note that this is a toy dataset that helps highlight the different features of Snorkel.
+For examples of high-performance, real-world uses of Snorkel, see [our publications list](https://www.snorkel.org/resources/).**

+Additionally:
 * For an overview of Snorkel, visit [snorkel.org](https://snorkel.org)
 * You can also check out the [Snorkel API documentation](https://snorkel.readthedocs.io/)

 Our goal is to train a classifier over the comment data that can predict whether a comment is spam or not spam.
 We have access to a large amount of *unlabeled data* in the form of YouTube comments with some metadata.
-In order to train a classifier, we need to label our data, but doing so by hand for real world applications can be prohibitively slow and expensive, often taking person-weeks or months.
+In order to train a classifier, we need to label our data, but doing so by hand for real world applications can often be prohibitively slow and expensive.

-We therefore turn to weak supervision using **_labeling functions (LFs)_**: noisy, programmatic rules and heuristics that assign labels to unlabeled training data.
+In these cases, we can turn to a _weak supervision_ approach, using **_labeling functions (LFs)_** in Snorkel: noisy, programmatic rules and heuristics that assign labels to unlabeled training data.
 We'll dive into the Snorkel API and how we write labeling functions later in this tutorial, but as an example, we can write an LF that labels data points with `"http"` in the comment text as spam since many spam comments contain links: